 Please note: this list is not exhaustive.
 Please always refer to your health care provider and the advice they give you during your pregnancy.
 The Coronavirus pandemic has understandably added an extra layer of uncertainty and stress for expectant parents.
 Try not to jump to conclusions in your own bubble of worry.
 Trust your healthcare provider.
 Ask your questions and voice your concerns.
 Focus on the facts, not on the media.
 You are not alone in this. ![]() Article written by Eliza Strauss, Bereavement Midwife, Perinatal Loss Educator, and Co-founder of The Perinatal Loss Centre, Melbourne, Australia.
 Acknowledgments Dr Renée Miller, Perinatal Clinical Psychologist, Founder of Antenatal & Postnatal Psychology Network and Co-founder The Perinatal Loss Centre, Melbourne, Australia.
 Professor Mark Umstad AM, Obstetrician and Gynaecologist, Frances Perry House, Melbourne, Australia.
 Dr Stephen Cole, Consultant Obstetrician & Specialist in Maternal Fetal-Medicine, Epworth Healthcare and, Melbourne, Australia.
 Resources

-AuthorPosted by Dr Renée Miller Archives
+AuthorPosted by Dr Renée Miller Topics

 All